aditya2kahol/aditya2kahol/README.md

-- 👋 Hi, I’m @aditya2kahol
+- 👋 Hi, I’m @aditya2kahol, I'm a post graduate student at the Indian Institute of Technology, Jodhpur.
+- 👨🏽‍🏫 I'm currently pursuing a dual degree course in the field of Mathematics(M.Sc.) + Data-Science(M.Tech.)
-- 👀 I’m interested in Image processing applications.
+- 👀 I’m interested in Image processing applications- preferably involving machine learning algorithms.
-- 🌱 I’m currently learning image fusion techniques,and basics of wavelet transforms, and its applications in image fusion.
+- 🌱 I’m currently learning image fusion techniques, and basics of wavelet transforms, and its applications in image fusion.
-- 💞️ I’m looking to collaborate on any Image processing or computer vision projects.
+- 💞️ I'm open to collaborate for any kind of Image processing or computer vision projects.
-- 📫 How to reach me: aditya2kahol@gmail.com , kahol.1@iitj.ac.in
+- 📫 How to reach me: mail at aditya2kahol@gmail.com , kahol.1@iitj.ac.in

 <!---
 aditya2kahol/aditya2kahol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.